destryptor/todo-list/README.md

-# todo-list
+# TODO List Website
-A TODO list website that allows multiple users to store and manage their own todo lists with deadlines.
+This website allows creation of personal todo lists with each task having their own deadlines.
+The website isn't complete and is under progress, though the backend part has been mostly completed. <br>
+This project uses **Next.js, REACT, Node.js, MongoDB and Typescript.** <br>
+Stay tuned for further updates!